 “He surely isn’t there,” I said quickly and went to the wardrobe.

-And then the wardrobe’s door slightly opened.
+Then the wardrobe’s door slightly opened.
 I moved back, stepping on Seungjun’s feet.
 Everyone strangely fast found themselves behind me.
 I swallowed hardly and finally touched the handle.

 Suddenly something grabbed my wrist and I shrieked, falling on my butt.
 Then I heard familiar laugh and Heejun came out of the wardrobe.
-I cursed him and threw a pillow at him.
+I cursed and threw a pillow at him.

 “Did you see your faces?”
 Heejun was still laughing.
 “Hilarious!
 Why I didn’t take a picture –”

 “You’ll pay for it,” I growled and pushed him on the bed, starting the tickling punishment.